WojciechBogobowicz/dagpipe/README.md

-Task stores information about input arguments that that are provided to it, so when you put another Task as input to your task, it will have information about function that should be run before.
+Task stores information about input arguments that that are provided to it, so when you put another Task as input to your task, it will have information about the function that should be run before.

 ```python